-Overview Please complete this application form online.
-To create a Group Home Directory — for your department, student organization, or another entity — please visit the the Web Application Sign-up website.
-Next to AFS Group Directory, click the Sign Up button.
-Get Help For help, please contact the ITS Service Center
+Overview Please complete the Course Home Directory Application online.
+To request a Group Home Directory—for your department, student organization, or other entity—please visit the the Web Application Sign-up website.

 Overview Just as Information and Technology Services' (ITS) e-mail service allows you to access your e-mail from different computers at different locations, the Andrew File System (AFS) lets you access your documents and files from different computers at different locations.
 AFS is a central file storage, sharing and retrieval system that you can access from Mac, Windows and Unix computers.